kyma-project/api-gateway/docs/user/tutorials/01-10-setup-custom-domain-for-workload.md

 #### **kubectl**

-1. Export the name of your TLS Secret as an environment variable:
+1. Export the name of your TLS Secret as an environment variable, that you would like to create:

     ```bash
     export TLS_SECRET={TLS_SECRET_NAME}